Working with Jupyter and PySpark

 df.write.format('bigquery') \ .option('dataset', "dataset_output")\ .option('table', "table_name") \ .save()

-BigQuery connector doesn't support reading less than 10 MB.
-Use Pandas_gbq or read data directly into a Python dataframe.
-If you want to read less than 10 MB of data, use the following query to read it without Pandas_gbq:
+You can use BigQuery connector to load data from BigQuery tables into a Spark cluster for distributed processing using PySpark.
+However, BigQuery connector doesn't support reading less than 10 MB.
+If you want to read less than 10 MB of data, use the following query to read the data directly into a Python dataframe:

 QUERY = """ SELECT * FROM dataset.table LIMIT 20 """ df = client.query(QUERY).to_dataframe()